 Paramedics and an ambulance will be available at Memorial Stadium beginning at 9 a.m.
 The medical aid station is at the southeast corner of the stadium, in the inner concourse at Section 23.
 Fire and medical units will also be in the stands on the east and west sides of the stadium and in the north bowl.

 The University of Kansas YouTube page contains videos of many past Commencement events, both full ceremonies and highlights.
-Once both weekends have concluded, May events for 2020 and 2021 graduates will be uploaded to this channel for future viewing.
+Once the 2023 ceremony has concluded, the event will be uploaded to the channel for future viewing.